Desfado: Commercial reception

 Desfado debuted at number 2 on the Portuguese Albums Chart in the week ending 24 November 2012.
 For 31 weeks the album remained into the top ten until it managed to top the chart in the week ending 15 June 2013.
 Overall, the album stayed in the first place of sales in Portugal for 6 weeks, and until November 2014 the album had not left the Top 30.
-The album re-entered the Top 30 in January 2015.
+The album re-entered the Top 30 multiple times.
 Since its release, it has been certified 6× Platinum by the Associação Fonográfica Portuguesa, making it the 2010s' best-selling Portuguese album in the country.
-Also, in Portugal, with 127 weeks in the top 10 and 241 weeks on the entire chart (as of August 2017), it is the all-time best-charting album, and it reached the top 10 in 6 consecutive years, from 2012 to 2017.
+Also, in Portugal, with 127 weeks in the top 10 and 306 weeks on the entire chart (as of September 2023), it is the all-time best-charting album, and it reached the top 10 in 6 consecutive years, from 2012 to 2017.

 Elsewhere, Desfado debuted and peaked at number 198 in the Belgium region Wallonia, whilst in Spain debuted and peaked at number 39 on 24 February 2013.
 In the United States it reached number 7 on the Top World Albums.